lchen198/wypyplus/README.md

 * Low maintenance.
 Just backup the entire folder.
 * Extendable.

+**Design Tradeoffs**

+* To keep things minimal, WyPyPlus only supports a subset of markdown syntaxes.
+* To avoid depending on an external parser, WyPyPlus uses regular expresisons to match tags.
+It is not perfect, but farily useable.
+* WyPyPlus has no config file.
+You can't mis-configure it.
+If you really need something, just edit the source code.
+* WyPyPlus doesn't automatically save for you.
+Don't refresh the page before submitting your change.

 ## Install and Use

 * You need Python 2 to run this application.
-Mac and Linux already have python 2.
+Mac and Linux already have Python 2.
 For Windows users, please install Python 2.7.

 * Download WyPyPlus and extract it to a folder (E.g wypy_wiki).
 This folder should already contain a cgi-bin directory and a "w" directory.
 Your file will save into the "w" directory.